MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 # Python TSP solver for waste collection
 In a bid to entrance into a french engineer school, I had to work on the theme "Transition, Transformation, Conversion" for my TIPE.
 Therefore, I decided to focus on the waste collection probleme in Bordeaux (French City).
 First, I wanted to work on household daily waste, but there were too much difficulties (and in the real life, the optimisation depends on on-field agents' experience).
-This is why I wanted to study the situation for the voluntary drop-off points (VDP) (glass columns or alimentary waste) whose informatic optimisation is used by private companies or municipalities.
+This is why I wanted to study the situation for the voluntary drop-off points (VDP) (glass columns or food waste) whose informatic optimisation is used by private companies or municipalities.

 Thanks to openstreetmap contributors : https://www.openstreetmap.org/#map=13/44.84133/-0.5805